Ocean Acidification

 When carbon dioxide (CO2) is absorbed from the atmosphere into the ocean, it reacts with seawater to form carbonic acid, making the ocean more acidic.
 The excess CO2 humans emit from the burning of fossil fuels and other activities not only leads to warming temperatures, it produces an ocean that is more acidic.

 According to NOAA, since the beginning of the Industrial Revolution, the pH of surface ocean waters has fallen by 0.1 pH units.
-Since the pH scale, like the Richter scale, is logarithmic, this change represents approximately a 30 percent increase in acidity (see our pH primer web page for more information).
+Since the pH scale, like the Richter scale, is logarithmic, this change represents approximately a 30 percent increase in acidity.
 Future predictions indicate that the oceans will continue to absorb carbon dioxide, further increasing ocean acidity.
 Estimates of future carbon dioxide levels, based on business as usual emission scenarios, indicate that by the end of this century the surface waters of the ocean could have acidity levels nearly 150 percent higher, resulting in a pH that the oceans haven’t experienced for more than 20 million years.

 IMG_0539.jpg